 We love problems that other people have already solved.
 Have a quick look at this video, which demonstrates near-natural bionic hand speed…

 …and this one demonstrating the use of tactile feedback, which this bionic hand achieves by embedding pressure sensors in its fingertips:

 In both cases, the bionic hand in question is the Psyonic Ability Hand.

-To be clear, we’re not advocates of one bionic device over another.
+To be clear, we don’t advocate for specific bionic devices.
 Our point in showing you these videos is to make you aware that solutions to the delayed response problem are already here.
 Given the way our competitive markets work, other bionic manufacturers either already have these capabilities or are likely working on them.

 Knowing this, you should insist on finding out where your candidate bionic arms are in the development cycle.
-It would be a shame, after all, if you took delivery of one model of a device only to find out that a soon-to-be-released version will have these important upgrades.
+After all, it would be a shame if you took delivery of one model of a device only to find out that a soon-to-be-released version will have these important upgrades.